MesterMan03/blog/docs/the-phalanx-formation.md

 This phalanx was first seen in full force in the Battle of Leuctra in 371 BCE, when the commander Epaminondas of Thebes used it against Sparta, and wiped the floor with them.
 It works by placing the troops at an angle and focusing on one section of the enemy's battle lines at a time, eventually breaking through and winning.

-### Phillip's phalanx
+### Philip's phalanx

 ![](the-phalanx-formation/phalanx5.gif){.formation}

-This was the phalanx used by King Phillip II of Macedonia (the father of Alexander the Great).
+This was the phalanx used by King Philip II of Macedon (the father of Alexander the Great).
 In this phalanx, the hoplites had some change of equipment.
 They used longer spears, called _sarissa_ (13-21 feet long) and smaller shields to help grip the spears more easily.
 Also, the phalanxes had a square formation of 256 hoplites, as compared to the rectangular formations of the phalanxes before them.

 ### Hellenistic phalanx

 ![](the-phalanx-formation/phalanx6.gif){.formation}

-This phalanx is a modification of Phillip's phalanx, and it was used by Alexander the Great.
+This phalanx is a modification of Philip's phalanx, and it was used by Alexander the Great.
 This was arguably the most powerful of all the phalanxes that came before it, considering Alexander the Great was able to win most of his battles and conquer hundreds of kingdoms from the Mediterranean to Egypt and the northern coast of Africa and even as far as India using this formation.

 ## The end of an era